Back to People

 Given that my work is global in nature, my days (and nights!) revolve around calls with our local teams and external counterparties across the world.
 Intensity throughout the year varies depending on how active the broader market is, but never disappears completely – there’s always something going on somewhere in the world.

 The pace at which technology evolves means it’s also important to constantly keep updated.
-I find that one can only go so far with traditional news and media.
-I also try and read technical commentary and visit sites typically frequented by developers and industry professionals.
-I used to lead my high school computer club; this background helps somewhat but given that was a very long time ago, it still takes me a lot of effort to keep up with the industry!
+One can only go so far with traditional news and media.
+I also try and read technical commentary and engage in conversations with developers and industry professionals.
+I used to lead my high school computer club; this background helps somewhat but given that was a very long time ago, it still takes a lot of effort to keep up with the industry!

 What do you like most about working here?